About OH Course Work Class Notes Lectures Recitations Assignments Docs & Tools Resources F23 S23

 Assignments

-Assignments There will be five assignments in all.
+Assignments There will be five assignments in all, plus the Peer Review assignment during the last week of the semester.
 Assignments will include autolab components, where you must complete designated tasks, and a kaggle component where you compete with your colleagues.

 • Autolab components are scored according to the number of correctly completed parts.